 Continuous Integration Practices

-We have to have some standard practices to be followed from the starting of the project:
+We have to have some standard practices to be followed by the starting of the project:

 - Maintain a single-source repository